This dairy-free, and gluten free, roasted red pepper pasta is creamy and packed with flavor. It’s the perfect dish for your next pasta night!

 - I use Jovial gluten-free Penne brown rice noodles… they are the bests, but any variation of noodle will work.

 - You can use jarred roasted red peppers in place of the freshly roasted red peppers.
 Use about 3/4 of a 16oz jar if using jarred peppers.

 - I prefer using a high-speed blender for the sauce.
 I’ve used both a food processor and a blender, but have found that my Vitamix works better than my food processor.

-- To thin the sauce you can use either water or non-dairy milk.
+- To thin the sauce you can use either non-dairy milk or water.
 Both turn out great.

 - You can use regular dairy milk as well to thin the sauce if you aren’t looking for a vegan pasta.